 Amazon Echo Buds

-They Echo Buds are also IPX4 rated, just like the AirPods Pro, and they’re compatible with all three major voice assistants: Siri, Google Assistant, and Alexa — with the option of hands-free access to Alexa.
+The IPX4 rated, just like the AirPods Pro, and they’re compatible with all three major voice assistants: Siri, Google Assistant, and Alexa — with the option of hands-free access to Alexa.
 They’re not quite in the same league as the AirPods Pro for sound quality — though we think they sound quite good — and their charging case is considerably larger and heavier.
-But for the price, they’re an incredible value.
+But for the price, they’re an incredible value.are also

 The WF-1000XM3 also have fantastic sound, ranking among the top of their class.
 And unlike the AirPods Pro, there’s an option to control volume from the earbuds themselves (though you’ll have to give up another control to do so), and Sony’s superb Headphones Connect app delivers additional customization.

 This is true whether you use the Sony buds on iPhone or Android, something the AirPods Pro cannot say.
-On the downside, the WF-1000XM3 are bulkier than the AirPods Pro — both the size of the earbuds and the charging case.
+On the downside, theare bulkier than the AirPods Pro — both the size of the earbuds and the charging case.
 They’re also not water-resistant, though so far we haven’t heard of any major issues with using them in the gym.